Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Methodology

 \section{Methodology}

-In this paper, we mainly focus on freehand sketches created for man-made objects {that can be segmented partly}.
+In this paper, we mainly focus on freehand sketches created for man-made objects {that can be segmented into parts}.
 We treat this kind of sketch{es} as a combination of individual part sketches{, since 3D man-made objects often consist of semantically meaningful parts} {\cite{li2017grass,wang2018global,wu2020pq}}. {Our} framework for sketch beautification is illustrated in Figure \ref{fig:fig_pipeline_sketch_beautification}.
 We first parse {an input} freehand sketch {depicting a man-made object like a chair} to part-level sketches, {and} then beautify the individual part sketches in the part beautification module.
-In this module, we construct {an} implicit manifold for each part. {For each part, we can} search and absorb the geometry features from its key neighbors in this manifold {for geometry beautification}.
-Finally, the beautified part sketch{es are} recomposed as the final beautified sketch by {our sketch assembly model}, {which essentially performs the structure beautification task}.
+In this module, we construct {an} implicit manifold for each part. {For each part, we can} search and {incorporate} the geometry features from its key neighbors in this manifold {for geometry beautification}. {``{Incorporating}'' the geometry features happens in the linear interpolation (Section \ref{subsubsection: Retrieval_and_Interpolation}) and part geometry beautification (Section \ref{subsubsection:geometry_beautification}).} Finally, the beautified part sketch{es are} recomposed as the final beautified sketch by {our sketch assembly model}, {which performs the structure beautification task}.